 Next on my list of where to see Santa in London is the well-known luxury department store, Selfridges.

 The most popular Christmas event at Selfridges is a beautiful breakfast with Santa.
-Dates for this year aren’t available yet, but tickets will likely cost around £60.00 per person.
+Dates for this year are unfortunately sold out, but you can sign up to their newsletter for next year.
+Tickets are usually around £60.00 per person.

 Selfridges is on Oxford Street, one of London’s major shopping destinations.
 Bond Street (Central and Jubilee Lines) and Marble Arch (Central Line) are the nearest underground stations to Selfridges.
 Both stations are within walking distance of Selfridges.